I spent the weekend with Jeanette and Johannah (of the Tour de Palm Springs weekend).

 As I was taking a nice walk through the Redlands, the course became less and less supported.
 Even though there were still a couple of groups of walkers behind me (far enough to where I couldn’t even see them anymore), I came across volunteer after volunteer leaving as I passed.

 But, my opinion is that if you’re going to take away all the support before a number of people get to it, make it known that support will stop after a certain time (or just make a tighter time limit), please.

-There I am thinking I enjoy the scenery and alone time… Until I realize that everyone in Redlands has a dog.
+The back of the pack was really spread out.
+At first, I was thinking I enjoyed the scenery and alone time… Until I realized that everyone in Redlands has a dog.